Curriculum

 American Independence Lesson Two

-Students learn the story of the Stamp Act controversy, and tell the story back with a 4-Box Storyboard.
+Students learn the story of the Stamp Act controversy, and tell the story back with a Four Sentence Story.

 American Independence Lesson Three

-Students interpret the declaration of the “Stamp Act Congress”
+Students interpret excerpts from the declaration of the 1765 “Stamp Act Congress.”

 American Independence Lesson Four

-Students learn the story of the Boston Massacre, and tell it back by writing their own 4-sentence stories.
+Students learn the story of the Boston Massacre and tell it back in a Four Sentence Story.

 American Independence Lesson Five

-Students learn the story of the Intolerable Acts and the First Continental Congress, and tell the story back using a 4-Box Storyboard.
+Students learn the story of the Boston Tea Party, the Intolerable Acts, and the First Continental Congress, and tell the story back using a Four-Box Storyboard.

 American Independence Lesson Six